portland-dsa/website-hugo/content/_index.md

 title: Portland DSA
 blocks:
   - blockContent: >-
-      It’s the idea that XYZ.
-Democratic socialists believe that a just economy and society should be run democratically, and that something something economics.
-Pro-woman,  pro-immigrant, anti-racist.
-[Learn more about democratic socialism](/what-is-democratic-socialism/)
+      Democratic socialism is the political conviction that society should be oriented to the common good by granting all members equal political and economic power.
+[Learn more about democratic
+      socialism](/what-is-democratic-socialism/)
     blockImage: 'http://via.placeholder.com/400x300'
     blockTitle: What's Democratic Socialism?
   - blockContent: >-